rogervila/laravel-csv-translations/README.md

 ### Translation keys column

-While keys must be placed on the first column, it's header content does not matter, so it's **not necessary to name it "keys"**
+While keys must be placed on the first column, it's header content does not matter, so it's **not necessary to name it "keys"**.

 ### Column order